maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

     The seed is used to randomize the hash function so that an attacker cannot control its output.

-    If *seed* is 0, Jansson generates the seed itselfy by reading random data from the operating system's entropy sources.
+    If *seed* is 0, Jansson generates the seed itself by reading random data from the operating system's entropy sources.
 If no entropy sources are available, falls back to using a combination of the current timestamp (with microsecond precision if possible)